nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #7.md

 	balanced_tree.sales
 ```

-2. What is the average unique products purchased in each transaction?
+**2. What is the average unique products purchased in each transaction?**

 ```sql
 SELECT